BDC Hamburger Icon

 TipBottom line

-When developing your social media marketing strategy, don’t assume you need to create profiles on every available platform.
-Narrow down which platforms you should focus on by determining which platforms your target audience uses.
-It’s better to have a couple of fully developed, active social channels than profiles on every platform that are poorly managed and maintained.
+When you're developing your social media marketing strategy, don’t assume you need to create profiles on every available platform.
+Narrow down which platforms you should focus on by determining which ones your target audience uses.
+It’s better to have a couple of fully developed, active social channels than many poorly managed profiles.

 Benefits of starting an advertising agency

-• Large potential client base.
 Thanks to digital tools, ad agencies can serve clients anywhere in the world.
-Although the marketing industry is crowded, there are a lot of opportunities to carve out a niche by catering to specific types of businesses, such as restaurants, salons, medical practices or law firms.
+Although the industry is crowded, there are a lot of opportunities to carve out a niche by catering to specific types of businesses, such as restaurants, salons, medical practices or law firms.

-• Scalability.
-With a robust team of affordable freelancers and contractors, your agency can scale up quickly and offer full-service marketing campaigns with copywriting, social media, email marketing, graphic design, SEO and more.
+With a robust team of affordable freelancers and contractors, your agency can scale up quickly and offer full-service campaigns for ad design, ad placements, copywriting, social media, email marketing, graphic design, search engine optimization and more.

 BDC Logo